Grid-connected tidal test site

 In addition to transporting electricity, the cables contain fibre-optics which allow developers to communicate with the devices and transmit monitoring data back to our data centre and office facilities.

-The test site has 4 MW export capacity, which will increase in 2023 to 7.2 MW total export capacity, to support the testing of multiple longer-term demonstrations on site.
+The test site has 7.2 MW export capacity and is being expanded further to meet industry demand and support the testing of multiple longer-term demonstrations on site.

 To further increase the generation capacity, we have a 670 kW hydrogen electrolyser installed adjacent to the tidal substation.
 This plant enables production of high purity, fuel cell grade hydrogen from the tidal energy generated at the tidal test site.
 In 2017 the EMEC hydrogen production plant produced the world's first tidal generated hydrogen.
 Control switchgear inside EMEC's substation can determine whether power from tidal devices is to be exported to the national grid or directed to the electrolyser to generate hydrogen.
 In addition, a second electrolyser is due to be installed at the site to increase the quantity of electrolyser capacity by 500 kW, further supporting variable renewable generation.

 We are also developing energy storage onsite with the installation of a 500 kW 1.5 MWh vanadium flow battery.
 The energy storage will be used to enable continuous hydrogen production, providing electrical power between the tides.
 The battery system is being installed in a purpose built building designed for future expansion as required.